The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Measuring Alignment

-The intensity of alignment emanations by creatures of the same ethos are not always equal.
-Powerful beings exude a measurably stronger amount of Good, Evil, Law, or Chaos (depending on their alignment) than lesser creatures.
-[82] For example, a detect evil spell notes the “degree of evil” which flows from an Evil creature or object.
-[83] However, only characters of 8th-level or higher actually emanate evil that is detectable.
-[84] Undead, extraplanar beings, and monsters of higher Hit Dice (approximately five or greater) do as well.
+The intensity of alignment emanations by creatures of the same ethos is not always equal.
+Powerful beings exude a measurably stronger amount of Good, Evil, Law, or Chaos (depending on their alignment) than lesser creatures.[81]
+For example, a detect evil spell notes the “degree of evil” which flows from an Evil creature or object.[82]
+Only characters of 8th-level or above actually radiate evil that can be detected.[83]
+Undead, extraplanar beings, and monsters of higher Hit Dice (approximately five or greater) do as well.
 These types of creatures strongly embody their alignment, acting as exemplary agents of their ethos and actively working towards its advancement and preservation.
 Thus, higher-level characters rarely deviate from their alignment.
 The three types of monsters listed above never deviate, and never have another alignment than what the rulebooks list (see “Monster Alignment” below).

 PROBLEMS & MISCONCEPTIONS

-Lawful Fallacies: Lawful types like order and regulation.
-However, this does not equate to all Lawfuls being mindless rule-followers or uptight, fussy neat freaks.
-Of course, there will be some who fall into these categories.
+Lawful types like order and regulation.
+However, this does not imply that all Lawful characters are mindless rule-followers or overly uptight and fussy.
+Of course, some will fall into these categories.
 However, most are not that extreme.
 Keep in mind that alignment is not the same as temperament.
 Stereotyping an entire alignment group as having identical personality traits is not accurate.
-Furthermore, it quickly devolves into tedious cliché when overused.
+Furthermore, it quickly devolves into a tedious cliché when overused.

 These types strongly favor keeping oaths.
 However, Lawfuls must not always strictly adhere to their word when given.
 They have agency and free will to act otherwise.
 Their alignment does not compel them to honor oaths in all cases.
 They needn’t keep their word when it compromises their values, endangers themselves or others, or if they do not have the authority to do so.